yingweiwo

 Additional Infomation

-Aim: To evaluate the safety, tolerability, pharmacokinetics and pharmacodynamics of single and multiple doses of a novel, oral glucagon receptor antagonist, LGD-6972, in healthy subjects and subjects with type 2 diabetes (T2DM).
+Objective: To evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamics of the novel oral glucagon receptor antagonist LGD-6972 in single and multiple doses in healthy subjects and patients with type 2 diabetes mellitus (T2DM).

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.